- About Action Tutoring

 - to enable the monitoring and evaluation of Action Tutoring’s impact and improve programme delivery;

 - to enable Action Tutoring to share evaluation findings with schools for their own internal monitoring purposes;

 - to enable Action Tutoring to successfully fundraise, to keep costs to schools low.

 - Data Collection

-Action Tutoring provides schools with a data collection spreadsheet and asks schools to provide, in advance of the first scheduled tutoring session, information for each pupil taking part in the programme.
-This may include their name, gender, date of birth, pupil premium status, other circumstances of disadvantage, subject ability, unique pupil reference number and any additional pupil engagement-related guidance which the school feels is relevant to share.
+Action Tutoring provides schools with a data collection spreadsheet and asks schools to provide, in advance of the first scheduled tutoring session, relevant information about each pupil taking part in the programme.
+This may include their name, gender, date of birth, Pupil Premium status, other circumstances of disadvantage, subject ability, unique pupil reference number and any additional pupil engagement-related guidance which the school feels is important to share.

-In secondary schools, Action Tutoring may ask schools to provide pupils’ final GCSE results in both English and maths.
+In secondary schools, Action Tutoring may ask schools to provide pupils’ final GCSE results in both English Language, English Literature and maths.

 In primary schools, Action Tutoring may ask schools to provide pupils’ final SAT results in reading, writing and maths.